Restore the Constitution Act

 Description

-Establishes a legal framework to give effect to [State/Local Jurisdiction]’s commitment to restore constitutional governance and protect its people in response to federal lawlessness.
+Establishes a statutory framework for [State/Local Jurisdiction] to defend its people and restore constitutional governance in response to federal lawlessness.

-Creates a public working group open to all legislators, with invited participation from community representatives and others with relevant experience.
-Meetings will be public, and meaningful public participation will be encouraged, including through public submissions.
+Creates a public task force open to all legislators, with invited participation from community representatives and others with relevant experience, to coordinate legislative and legal action and facilitate public involvement.

-Additional legislative measures, including those in the Catalog of Legislative Actions, may be incorporated into this Act, either at the time of enactment or by subsequent amendment.
+Authorizes additional legislative measures, including those in the Catalog of Legislative Actions, to be incorporated into this Act upon enactment or by subsequent amendment.

-Sunsets upon a legislative determination that constitutional governance has been restored, but accrued liability will remain enforceable, and statutes of limitation will be tolled during any period in which enforcement is obstructed.
+Sunsets upon a legislative determination that constitutional governance has been restored, but accrued obligations and liabilities remain enforceable, and statutes of limitation are tolled during periods of federal obstruction.

 Model Legislation